 Ruth Schocken Katz

-I am a parent governor and have two daughters at the school, in Year 1 and Year 4.
+I am a parent governor and have two daughters, one at year 4, and another who moved on to secondary school.
 I became a governor as it was important for me to support the school, which I love, in whichever way I can.
 Additionally, I wanted to be a role model for my daughters.

 I run my own film production company which helps individuals and small companies or organisations tell their stories through film.
 We collaborate with our clients to tell their stories, so that the experience is empowering and creative for all of us.
 The meaningful connections I make with both clients and team members are what I thrive on.
 Joining the governing body, allows me to work as a team member in another capacity which has an impact both on my family and my community.